shindekokoro/homebridge-poweredup/README.md

 This [homebridge](https://github.com/homebridge/homebridge) plugin for exposing services and characteristics of nearby [LEGO PoweredUP HUBs](https://www.lego.com/en-us/themes/powered-up/about) as HomeKit accessories.
 Ideal for wireless DIY home automation projects if you'd like to control them comfortably with Siri on any Apple device.

+## Notes

+This plugin has been tested using on a RaspberryPi 4 with a PoweredUP HUB and basic Train Motor.

 ## Installation

 1. Install [homebridge](https://github.com/homebridge/homebridge#installation)